 Teaching: Content and energy are the substance of all communication.
 Sometimes, my communication is energetically charged, and my content is scattered.
 My husband delights in my spontaneity, but it can be hard for him to “change hats” and shift from his intellectual brain to his emotionally sensitive brain.
 Sometimes, he needs reminders about his energetic (non-verbal) communication.
 Sometimes, his posture, eyes, stiff neck, and sharp hand gestures can communicate that he’s having trouble shifting gears from work to home life.

-I encourage you to insert Yogi Bhajan’s teachings into your life and your relationships.
+I encourage you to find teachings and tools that work for you and your life.
 By shifting your mindset, creating positive visualizations, focusing on your breath and mantra, remembering you priorities as a parent, remaining patient with your partner, and understanding your strengths, weaknesses, and differences, you can excel fearlessly as a partner and parent.

 I hope to see all of you fearless Gods and Goddesses at Sat Nam Fest next month.
 Sat Nam!